-For example, cockroaches are ectotherms because of the inability to regulate their body’s internal metabolism.
+For example, cockroaches are ectotherms because of their inability to regulate their body’s internal metabolism.
 Contrarily, cicadas lie between ectotherms and endotherms as they use both these mechanisms for body heat production.

 The natural habitat of cockroaches and cicadas

-Natural habitats are the areas where a living organism can live, grow, and breed independently.
+A living organism can live, grow, and breed in natural habitats.